quadsurf/react-curriculum/01-introduction-to-react.md

 ## Component hierarchy

-Now that our component class has state, let's provide a dynamic user interface to change that state.
+Now that our component class has state, let's provide a user interface to change that state.
 To start off, we'll need to add elements to our component hierarchy.

 `hello.html`
 ```html